-Maybe you are considering Umbraco and have a few questions about the whole “open source” bit?
-Like; is it sustainable?
-What’s the benefits of open source?
-And will Umbraco stay open source?
+Maybe you are considering Umbraco and have a few questions about the whole “open source” part?
+For example, is it sustainable?
+What are the benefits of open source?
+And will Umbraco stay open-source?

-Below, we have gathered a few questions and answers for you on this topic so you know exactly how we see, use and benefit from being an open source CMS:
+Below, we have gathered a FAQs for you on this topic so you know exactly how we see, use and benefit from being an open-source CMS:

 - Is it all open, wild and free?

-- How does Umbraco HQ make money from open source?
+- How does Umbraco HQ make money when it's open-source?

 This requires a brief trip down memory lane.

-“I didn’t have much experience in participating in open source projects myself as there were close to none existing in the Microsoft world at that time, but my love for the potential and the ideas behind open source way overshadowed any fears of how it was actually going to work in practice.”
+“I didn’t have much experience in participating in open-source projects myself as there were close to none existing in the Microsoft world at that time, but my love for the potential and ideas behind Open Source way overshadowed any fears of how it was actually going to work in practice.”

-Making the open source choice clearly wasn’t an easy one at the time - but with the fundamental belief that open source would be the key element for creating a culture in the Umbraco eco-system that would encourage participation, and by which foster continued growth and development of the software - Niels stuck to his guns.
+Making the choice clearly wasn’t an easy one at the time.
+Yet with the fundamental belief that Open Source would be the key element in an Umbraco culture that encourages participation and fosters continued growth and development of the software, Niels stuck to his guns.

 And we’re glad he did.

-The Umbraco CMS is open source under the MIT licence, which basically means that the Umbraco source code is available for everyone to use.
+The Umbraco CMS is open-source under the MIT license, which basically means that the Umbraco source code is available for everyone to use.

-The open source foundation also means that there’s no payment barrier to the CMS, opening up for anyone to use it and contribute.
-And that’s a huge benefit for you, all our users around the world, and us.
-Why?
-Because by opening up for the possibility to contribute, we ensure that the CMS keeps evolving, and perhaps most importantly, is evolving with the help of the people who actually use the CMS every day!
+The open-source foundation also means there’s no payment barrier to the CMS.
+Yes: It's open for anyone to use it and contribute, and that’s a huge benefit for you, us, and all our users around the world.
+By opening up the possibility to contribute, we ensure that the CMS keeps evolving, and perhaps most importantly, is evolving with the help of the people who actually use the CMS every day!